learn-academy-2021-bravo/week-4-assessment-dgohdz/interview-questions.md

   Your answer: An object is a part of a class.

-  Researched answer: The class defines what data and behavior exist in the object.
+  Researched answer: The class is a blue print that defines what data and behavior exist in the object.